-The Anxieties of Democracy program has two major collaborations with partner programs in Europe.
-Both of our “sibling” programs work to understand anxieties of democracy from varied perspectives.
-We organize joint conferences that encourage scholarly research and reflection; scholars from both sides of the Atlantic have also written pieces for the Democracy Papers based on the research presented at these conferences.
+The Anxieties of Democracy program supports related initiatives around the globe, promoting the understanding of democratic anxieties in comparative contexts.
+As part of these efforts, we organize and support joint conferences that encourage scholarly research and reflections.
+Scholars have also written pieces for the Democracy Papers based on the research presented at these conferences.

 We are honored to collaborate with Democratic Anxieties, a project funded by the German Research Foundation (DFG).
 The program encourages collaboration between scholars of democracy on both sides of the Atlantic, and comprises a series of conferences and workshops held in Germany and Italy.

-The program has held conferences on democratic anger and anxiety (2016 in Potsdam, Germany), political equality (2017 in Villa Vigoni, Italy), and political polarization (2017 in Berlin, Germany).
+The program has held conferences on democratic anger and anxiety (2016 in Potsdam, Germany), political participation (2017 in Villa Vigoni, Italy), political polarization (2017 in Berlin, Germany), and political equality (2018 in Villa Vigoni, Italy)., and political responsiveness (2019 in Bamberg, Germany).
 In addition, a workshop for early-career researchers was held in Mainz, Germany in 2017.
-In the summer of 2018, a conference on political equality will take place in Villa Vigoni (Italy).

 The Democratic Anxieties project’s principal investigators are: